fonttools/region-flags/README.md

 - The script `regions-wp.py` shows the Wikipedia URL for the flag page.
 - The script `missing.sh` shows all such regions that we don't have flags for.
 - The script `make-aliases.sh` makes symlinks for regions that use flag of another region.
-- The script `download-wp.sh` downloads missing flags from Wikipedia and optionally you can generate optimized SVG and PNG versions (e.g., download-wp.py true).
+- The script `download-wp.sh` downloads missing flags from Wikipedia and optionally you can generate optimized SVG and PNG versions (e.g., download-wp.sh true).
 - The script `update.sh` automatically regenerates all files and outputs optimized png.
 - The script `convert.sh` converts SVG to PNG with ability to specify Width or Height.